pgorman/dangerjaunt/minirules.md

 AC: 12 HD: 1 (CR 2) Move: 3'' (18'' flying) Attacks: suck d3

-On a hit, a stirge inserts its blood-sucking proboscis into its opponent, and automatically deals damage each round.
+A stirge injects its syringe-like proboscis into its opponent on a successful hit.
+Once attached, the stirge slurps enough blood on each subsequent round to automatically deal damage.

 ### Tick, Giant ###